OptiAdriano/zabbix_ipsec_pfsense/README.md

-# Monitoring IPsec tunnels on PFSense using zabbix
+# Monitoring IPsec tunnels on pfSense using zabbix

 This project was forked from https://github.com/jpmenil/zabbix-templates.
 Thanks to @jpmenil by share

 This template is used for monitoring IPSEC tunnels on PFSense using zabbix.